Tree-sitter

 Documents which contain multiple disparate regions of an injected language may wish to convey that they are the same logical region (e.g. in a language like PHP, every PHP template tag is linked into one common “php document” and share the same scope).

-By setting the injection.content variable using a variable predicate, the syntax engine will combine multiple injected regions existing at the same level of the parse tree into one logical unit and parse the contents of all of them together.
+By setting the injection.content metadata key, the syntax engine will combine multiple injected regions existing at the same level of the parse tree into one logical unit and parse the contents of all of them together.
 Otherwise, each will be parsed separately as if it were its own document.

 (#set! injection.combined)